UofABioinformaticsHub/BASH-Intro/notes/2_filters.md

 cd ~
 ```

-You should see a file in this folder called `BDGP6_genes.gtf`, so let's move this into the `Bash_Workshop` folder we created in the last session.
+You should see a file in the `~/data` folder called `BDGP6_genes.gtf`, so let's move this into the `Bash_Workshop` folder we created in the last session.
 After that we'll move into this folder.

 ```